christianepeters/howto/README.md

 * [Infrastructure as Code](infrastructure-as-code.md): pointers to started with containers, container orchestration, kubernetes (k8), management of (kubernetes) clusters, Terraform, Ansible, ..

 ## Python
-* [Run Jupyter Notebook  as container](jupyter.md): python including all useful packagesready to use
+* [Run Jupyter Notebook  as container](jupyter.md): python including all useful packages ready to use